bschwartz10/fantasy_sports_players/README.md

 - **<code>GET</code> /players/:id**

 ## Discussion
-I chose to import the data from the CBS api using a rake task.
-I would like to point out if this was a live project this data would become stale very quickly.
+There were a few design tradeoffs that I made while creating this application.

+The first was deciding whether to store the player information from the CBS API in my database or just to use PORO's.
+The advantages of not storing the information is the data will always be the most up to date.
+A disadvantage of this approach is I can't use active record methods unless the information is stored in my database.
+I chose to store the data in my database so I can quickly compute the average for each position using active record instead of hand writing a method using Ruby which would take much longer.
+Storing the data in the database does run the risk of having stale data though.
 One solution that could be implemented would be a Cron Job to update the data every hour/day/week to keep the data fresh.

+Another decision that I had to make was whether to keep the position attribute on the player of created another table in the database.
+Originally I kept the position attribute on the player to minimize the amount of tables I had in my database.
+I ran into issues using this approach when trying to compute the average age for each position.
+I was accomplishing this by running an average query every time I sent a player object to the serializer.
+I thought this was a below-par approach since I only really need to compute the average one time for each position whereas I was doing it every time for each player/position.
+This is why I decided to create a position table in my database and give it an average_age column.
+Now every time I fetch the data from the CBS endpoint I compute the average once for each position.
+I then utilize a has_many/belongs_to relationship to quickly fetch the average_age for the players position.